CALL TO CHOREOGRAPHERS & DANCERS

 Choreographers and dancers must:

-- Perform their dance 1 time during the event
+- Perform their dance 1-5 times during the event (number of stages to be determined)

 Artists must submit their applications through Submittable.